 Who We Serve

 The majority of the caregivers eligible for our program are enrolled in the VA Caregiver Support Program.
-But, if you have an application or appeal in progress or you meet the standards to be considered a caregiver…we can discuss some options.
+If you have an application or appeal in progress or you meet the standards to be considered a caregiver we can discuss some options.

 What We Do

 We reach out to you to set up a time to get to know you and your family.
 Following that conversation, we’ll request the required documents listed on this page from you to get you enrolled.

 Once we receive those and touch base with your federal case manager (we’ll need that contact info from you in that initial conversation), you’ll be assigned a Family Support Coordinator and we’ll get started making a plan to reduce stress and improve your quality of life!

 For veteran families who need help, but do not provide full-time care for a veteran at home, please accept our sincere appreciation for your family’s service and sacrifice.